leandrowkz/tmdb/README.md

-# 🍿 TMDB Typescript client
+# 📦 TMDB TypeScript client
-This package is a typescript wrapper client for [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
+This package is a TS wrapper client for [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
 It provides an easy way to use and acceess TMDB available apis at version 3.

 ![Autocomplete TMDB](./autocomplete.gif)